 Treatment 3: Prepaid $5.00 cash incentive mailed USPS priority mail flat envelope (12½” x 9½”).
 Receives a fresh letter on ED letterhead that promises a $15 post check.
 The total respondent payment will be the same as already approved.
 [Cost per individual = $20 incentive + $5 priority mail.
 Total cost = $7500.]

 All three treatments include the same $5 prepayment.
 Comparisons of treatments 1 and 2 examine the effects of increasing the total post-completion incentive offered by $15.
 Comparison of treatments 1 and 3 examine the effects of a different delivery packaging, which has been shown in NCES experiments to be promising.
 Ideally the experiment would include a fourth treatment arm to examine the combined effects of increased incentives and a different delivery package, but we did not want to dilute the experiment.
-Attachments A and B contain the revised letters.
+Appendix N1 and N2 contain the revised letters.

 Reporting.
 Two measures will be used to estimate the effects of the experiment: 1) the percentage of cases in group who complete the survey, and 2) the percentage of cases that either completed the survey or have a call back appointment.